zmievsa/cadwyn/README.md

 Cadwyn allows you to support a single version of your code, auto-generating the code/routes for older versions.
 You keep versioning encapsulated in small and independent "version change" modules while your business logic knows nothing about versioning.

-Its approach will be useful if you want to:
+Its [approach](./docs/theory.md#ii-migration-based-response-building) will be useful if you want to:

-1. Support many API versions for a long time
+1. Support many (>2) API versions for a long time
 2. Effortlessly backport features and bugfixes to older API versions

-Otherwise, more conventional methods of API versioning may be preferable.

 ## Get started